limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 ## c3 "5250000" "United States"
 ```

-You can also construct a matrix using the `cbind()` function.
+We can also construct a matrix using the `cbind()` function.
 In FRE501, Dr. Vercammen uses this function to construct a matrix.

 ```r